Forget everything you think you know about speech therapy homework.

 - Don’t make it too lengthy.
 Homework should be sent once or twice a week and maybe take 10 minutes max per assignment.

 - Do make a note to yourself, when you assign homework.
 As you track therapy data and observe who is doing their homework, you’ll begin to get an idea of whether it is helping with carryover.
 Then you can keep making adjustments if needed.
-See an example for how to use a therapy notes template to track speech therapy homework.
+Here’s a free data sheet you can download.

 No more disappearing speech homework